kimanh188/Social-Media-Facebook-clone-/README.md

 - **HTML & CSS Mastery**: Practice and refine skills in structuring web content and styling it effectively, incorporating Sass.
 - **Sass Implementation**: Explore the power of Sass for more maintainable and modular stylesheets.
-- **Introduction to JavaScript**: Develop fundamental JavaScript skills through the creation of a theme toggle feature.
+- **Introduction to JavaScript**: Develop fundamental JavaScript skills through the creation of a theme toggle feature (accessible when clicking the profile icon at the top right of the navbar).

 ## Tutorial Source